ssb22/adjuster/README.md

 `--dart-datafile=DART_DATAFILE
 `
- : When generating Dart code, put all annotator data in a separate file, and open it using this pathname.
-This requires dart:cli which is not supported by Flutter.
+ : When generating Dart code, put annotator data into a separate file and open it using this pathname.
+Not compatible with Dart's "Web app" option, but might save space in a Flutter app (especially along with --zlib)

 `-Y, --python`
  : Instead of generating C code, generate a Python module.
 Similar to the Javascript option, this is for when you can't run native code, and it is table-driven for fast loading.